sgillespie/lambda-calculus/doc/system-f.md

 ## Function Types
-Recall that, in &lambda;, functions take exactly one argument and return a value.
+Recall that, in &lambda;, functions take exactly one argument and return a value [6].
 The types of functions need to indicate the type of the argument and its return value.

 In order to type abstractions, we introduce the arrow operator, &rarr;.
-A function having the type `A → B` takes an argument of type A and returns a value of type B. Following are more examples
+A function having the type `A → B` takes an argument of type A and returns a value of type B [6].
+Following are more examples

     1. X → (Y → Z)
     2. (Nat → Nat) → Nat (3)